-- 21st CCLC Program At-A-Glance Document (this can be found on our website) - Program Schedule - Current Student Attendance Records by Class/Activity for each day - Lesson Plan, Curriculum Overview or Syllabus for each class offered - Monthly Expenditures Spreadsheet for the previous month - Purchase Orders/Receipts - Time Sheets, Time and Effort Logs, Daily Attendance Rosters for each Class/Activity (attached together with the Time Sheet as the cover) - Fixed Assets (Capital Items) Log
+- 21st CCLC Program At-A-Glance Document (this can be found on our website) - Program Schedule - Current Student Attendance Records by Class/Activity for each day - Lesson Plan, Curriculum Overview and/or Syllabus for each class offered - Monthly Detailed Expenditures Spreadsheet for the previous month from LEA/Site Business Department - Purchase Orders/Receipts - Documentation that the LEA's Human Resources hiring and volunteer screening procedures are followed, such as - Time Sheets, Time and Effort Logs, Daily Attendance Rosters for each Class/Activity (attached together with the Time Sheet as the cover) - Payroll records showing positions approved in approved budget are kept, organized and available on request. - Evidence that relevant Human Resources policies and procedures are followed. - Fixed Assets (Capital Items) Log